Risks for lung cancer

 Arsenic in drinking water

 Arsenic can get into drinking water from natural sources in the soil or from certain types of industries, such as mining.
-While experts don’t completely understand how arsenic causes changes to cells, studies from many different parts of the world show that high levels of arsenic in drinking water increase the risk for lung cancer.
+Drinking water with arsenic increases the risk of lung cancer.
 The risk is even greater in people who smoke.

 Weakened immune system

-HIV infection and AIDS can weaken the immune system.
+An HIV infection can weaken the immune system.
 People with HIV/AIDS have a higher risk of developing many types of cancer, including lung cancer.

 People who have an organ transplant take drugs to suppress their immune system so the body doesn’t reject the organ.
 Having a suppressed immune system increases their risk of developing lung cancer.